sts10/radiation/README.md

 ### Changelog

+0.0.4
+To solve the problem of not being able to store post creation times, I decided to store that information in the names of new posts when they are created.
+See `Post#create` for how that works.

+I then added two one-line methods to the `Post` model whose job it is to exact a datetime object from this filename, and a nicely-formatted version for printing to the blog.html.
+Both are called in the `Blog#compile`.
+Definitely could stand some refactoring, but I wrote how I saw it in my mind.

+0.0.3
-0.0.3 has a much simplified model structure.
+I greatly simplified model structure.
 Where there was post_compiler and site_generator, etc. there are now only two models: `post` and `blog`. `blog`, a new model, has a simple method called `publish!` that re-writes the `blog.html` file from the posts directory, using the `blog.html.erb` template.

 ### Bugs!

-If you have two posts, first_post and second_post, second_post should be displayed on top on first_post since it's newer.
-Even if first_post is modified after second_post is created, second_post should still be on top, since I want then order in reverse chronological order by CREATION TIME.

-With this current version of Radiation that's not the case.
-When first_post is modified (and then the user publishes using Radiation) the first_post all of sudden sits on top of second_post.
-Clearly I'm getting modified time when I want created time.

-In `post_compiler.rb` I use `File.ctime` to try to get the time that a post was created (as opposed to modified, which I thought was `.mtime`).
-However when I go and modify an old post, then use Radiation to publish, the posts appear to be sorted in reverse order by MODIFIED time rather than created time.
-I like it so that you can go back and modify old posts without the posts on the blog re-ordering themselves.
-But like I said, I'm using `.ctime`.
-Not sure what the problem is.

-UPDATE: This seems to be a problem due to the fact that Mac's don't store creation time in `ctiem` for whatever reason.
-I did a  [Google search](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=ruby+mac+creation+time+file&spell=1) but didn't find anything fool proof.
-Maybe [this](http://stream.btucker.org/post/65635235/file-creation-date-in-ruby-on-macs)?
-I'll play with it tomorrow hopefully.
+- Post Creation Time bug has been fixed as of v 0.0.4.
+See Changelog for more information.

 ### Hopefully Coming Soon